Protective Action You Can Take Now to Prevent or Minimize the Chance(s) of an Elderly Person Being Abused, Neglected or Exploited

 Learn About A Protective Arrangement: A Really Different Type of Quasi-Guardianship Action to Protect an Incapacitated or Vulnerable Person

-There is a seldom used but potentially effective alternative to guardianship which can address elder financial abuse and exploitation faster and with less focus on the mental competency of the victim.
+There is a seldom-used but potentially effective alternative to guardianship, which can address elder financial abuse and exploitation faster and with less focus on the mental competency of the victim.
 Consider the following:

 While a guardianship requires proof that the abused person is incapacitated, a protective proceeding does not.
 What must be demonstrated is that the elderly person is subject to the influence of a predator (family member, “friend”, caregiver, spouse, etc.) and is being exploited and, therefore, needs protection.
-Filing such a legal action does not require two doctors’ reports, medical proof and the other formalities of a guardianship or conservatorship proceeding.
-But it does require some examples (proof) of exploitation and/or abuse that warrants a court’s protective order.
+Filing such a legal action does not require two doctors’ reports, medical proof, and the other formalities of a guardianship or conservatorship proceeding.
+But it does require some examples (proof) of exploitation and/or abuse that warrant a court’s protective order.

 Office of the Public Guardian and Adult Protective Services

 You can also visit the following page found on this site.
-Click HERE read more about protective actions you can take now.
+Click HERE to read more about protective actions you can take now.

 How a Guardianship Can Help Protect Against Elder Financial Abuse